factorhouse/slipway/README.md

 ### Archived Versions

 Previous support for Jetty 9, 10, and 11 is preserved in the [`archive/`](archive/) directory but is no longer maintained.
-Slipway 2.x targets Jetty 12.1 exclusively.

 ## Using Slipway